shanem99/WeatherAPI/README.md

 # WeatherAPI
-API to server weather data built on FastAPI
+API to server weather data built on FastAPI.
+This is built to be a 2 hour coding challenge presented by Ocula

 ## Task